 Speaking of soiled clothes; I love Shout wipes.
 It’s pretty amazing the stains that you can get out with these!
 On our last family vacation I, not the kids, spilled coffee on a sweater I needed to wear with lots of outfits.
 Using the Shout wipe, the stain basically disappeared with little effort.
 Even for tougher stains, like wine or ketchup, it acts as a pretreatment so you can get the stain out when you get home.

 Along with kids comes lots of stuff, right?
 Although I like them to carry some of their own belongings as they get older, it doesn’t always work out.
 I remember one family vacation, my son was excited to carry his new sand toys, but after 50 feet he was done.
 So I scooped up the toys and hooked them to a carabiner I had hanging off my bag…and voila!
 It’s great to be able to hook their hats, jackets, or anything else they might lose or drop eventually.

 6. Fitted Sheet

 Another item that can help your child in a different sleep situation, is a night-light.
 You can use them near the crib if your baby is used to having some light when sleeping.
-Also helps to put one in the bathroom for potty trained kids.
+It also helps to put one in the bathroom for potty-trained kids.
 Even if your child doesn’t need a night-light, I think bringing one on a family vacation is helpful for parents.
 Believe me, you don’t want to be searching for a light switch while your baby’s wails are waking up all the other guests.

 8. Collapsible Cup

-Once my kids out grow bottles or sippy cups, I like to bring collapsible cups on a family vacation.
+Once my kids outgrow bottles or sippy cups, I like to bring collapsible cups on a family vacation.
 They are small and easy to toss in a bag to use at the pool or restaurant.
-Another reason is because hotels usually only provide you with glass cups.
+Another reason is that hotels usually only provide you with glass cups.
 Glass and kids in a tiled bathroom are an accident waiting to happen.